Briefs and Boxers

 “There’s not much to say.
 My name is Ezekiel and I’m an Arts student.
 I major in Musical and Drama and I like to spend my free time with a good friend of mine.
 My best friend is in hospital and he’s recuperating after a tragic accident—”

 Ezekiel continued to tell his life story, but Zoe was stuck on the hospital part.
-His best friend was in hospital, recuperating after a tragic accident.
-Ezekiel was in the same university as Andrew, when he was alive.
-Ezekiel saw Andrew’s soul getting out of his body.
-He knew Andy in one way or another.
-She knew someone who came to her for help and who was in the same Department as Andy, in the same university.
+His best friend was in hospital, recuperating after a tragic accident which coincidentally was very familiar to Chen's story.
+Ezekiel was in the same university as Andrew and saw his soul getting out of his body at the moment of his instant death.
+From what she knew, Chen did say he knew an Andrew too and Andy was in the same Department as Ezekiel, in the same university.
 Her eyes widened when the pieces came together.

 Chen, Ezekiel and Andy were all from the same place.
 After Andy got sent to her, Mehrdir sent Chen and Eneizar led her to Ezekiel.
 While Andy was a ghost, Ezekiel had links to some suspicious people.
 She still didn’t know why Chen was involved but she was sure she was going to find that out soon.